cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   is not more than 50% in any one county, or if their reported ZIP code cannot be found, `NA` is reported.

+Beginning in Wave 11, the `module` column indicates which module the respondent was randomly assigned to.
+See the [survey modules and randomization](modules.md) information for more details.

 Coding details for each survey wave follow.

 ## Privacy Restrictions